davegarrett/tls13-spec/draft-ietf-tls-tls13.md

 Upon receipt of a HelloRetryRequest, the client MUST first verify that the "selected_group" field does not identify a group which was not in the original ClientHello.
-If it was present, then the client MUST abort the handshake with a fatal "handshake_failure" alert.
-Clients SHOULD also abort with "handshake_failure" in response to a second HelloRetryRequest which was sent in the same connection (i.e., where the ClientHello was itself in response to a HelloRetryRequest).
+If the group was not first offered in the ClientHello, then the client MUST abort the handshake with a fatal "unsupported_groups" alert.
+If the group was offered and was also included in the client's ClientKeyShare then the client MUST abort the handshake with a fatal "handshake_failure" alert.
+Clients SHOULD also abort with "unexpected_message" in response to a second HelloRetryRequest which was sent in the same connection (i.e., where the ClientHello was itself in response to a HelloRetryRequest).

 Otherwise, the client MUST send a ClientHello with a new ClientKeyShare extension to the server.
 The ClientKeyShare MUST